-Finally, we document substantial geographic heterogeneity in exposure rates, which we leverhigher crimes rates, lower employment and earnings, higher risk of becoming a teen parent, and greater likelihood of death by age 26.
+Finally, we document substantial geographic heterogeneity in exposure rates, which we leverage in a movers analysis to assess the causal impact of growing up in a high-exposure area.
+Children who move into high-exposure counties grow up to have significantly worse lives: higher crimes rates, lower employment and earnings, higher risk of becoming a teen parent, and greater likelihood of death by age 26.